 11. Use Past Perfect for the First of Two Past Actions

 When two things happen in the past, we have to mark which one happened first.
-The one that happened first changes to third form and gets the helping verb, "had."
+The one that happened first changes to the past perfect form and gets the helping verb "had."

 - By the time I drank one cup of Lapsang Souchong, Mary's dog had barked a million times.